zulip/zulip/templates/zerver/help/open-the-compose-box.md

 ## Why does Zulip close the compose box?

-The main reason is so that keyboard shortcuts work.
-It also gives more real estate to the message feed when you're reading messages.
+Zulip's model gives more vertical real estate to the message feed when you're reading messages, and allows us to use 1-character keyboard shortcuts such as `n` for [common workflows](/help/reading-strategies) in reading messages, which make catching up on a lot of messages in Zulip delightful.

-If you haven't done so already, try using `n` (next unread topic) and `r` (reply) to read and reply to messages, instead of using the mouse.

-This is one of our most contentious features, since it's so different from how other apps do things.
-We may eventually add an option to pin the compose box open.
-However, if you plan on using Zulip for more than an hour a day, we highly recommend learning the `n` and `r` keyboard shortcuts as soon as you can.
+This feature sometimes confuses new users, since it's different from how other apps do things.
+However, once users learn how to open the compose box, they're generally quite happy with Zulip's efficient read/reply/compose workflow.